Saddle point preconditioners for weak-constraint 4D-Var: Background

 which we may approximate by $\widehat{\bfS}$.
 For instance, one may drop the second term and take an approximation $\widehat{\bfL}$ to $\bfL$: that is a Schur complement approximation of the form $\widehat{\bfL}^\top\bfD^{-1}\widehat{\bfL}$.

 {One attraction of the block diagonal preconditioner is that one may guarantee a fixed convergence rate based on the eigenvalues of the preconditioned system $\mathbfcal{P}_D^{-1}\mathbfcal{A}$.
-In Section \ref{sec:EvalBounds} we present bounds on the eigenvalues of the preconditioned system for the block diagonal preconditioner.
+In Section~\ref{sec:EvalBounds} we present bounds on the eigenvalues of the preconditioned system for the block diagonal preconditioner.
 The inexact constraint preconditioner has been found to yield improved convergence for both toy and operational-scale data assimilation problems, compared to the block diagonal preconditioner for the same choices of $\widehat{\bfL}$ and $\widehat{\bfR}$ \cite{fisher2017parallelization,gratton2018guaranteeing,freitag2018low}.
 However, it is difficult to develop any theoretical results apart from in the unrealistic setting where $\widehat{\bfL} = \bfL$, $\widehat{\bfH} = \bfH$, $\widehat{\bfR} = \bfR$ \cite{fisher2017parallelization}.}

 In this paper we consider new preconditioners $\widehat{\bfL}$ and $\widehat{\bfR}$ for the model and observation error terms.
 We now present choices of $\widehat{\bfL}$ and $\widehat{\bfR}$ that have been studied before.
-Applying the exact choice of $\bfL^{-1}$ in a preconditioner can be prohibitively expensive as it requires serial products of model terms and their adjoints \cite{fisher2017parallelization} and hence we cannot exploit the potential parallelisability of the saddle point system.
-It is therefore important to ensure $\widehat{\bfL}$ and its inverse are highly parallelisable.
-A common choice of preconditioner for $\bfL$ replaces all of the sub-diagonal terms $\bfM_i$ with $\mathbf{0}$ \cite{gratton2018guaranteeing,green2019model}.
-We shall denote this choice of preconditioner $\bfL_0$, and note that $\bfL_0$ is the $(N+1)s\times (N+1)s$ identity matrix.
-As $\bfL_0$ is the identity, so is its inverse.
-We study the eigenvalues of $\bfL^{\top}\bfL$ {\rev for a particular case in the Supplementary Material}.
+Applying the exact choice of $\bfL^{-1}$ in a preconditioner can be prohibitively expensive as it requires serial products of model terms and their adjoints \cite{fisher2017parallelization}. {Evaluations of the model acting on a vector can dominate the computational cost of data assimilation algorithms, so reducing the total number of matrix--vector products of the form $\mathbf{M}_i\mathbf{v}$ or $\mathbf{M}_i^{\top}\mathbf{v}$ is an important consideration when designing new preconditioners.} A common choice of preconditioner for $\bfL$ replaces all of the sub-diagonal terms $\bfM_i$ with $\mathbf{0}$ \cite{gratton2018guaranteeing,green2019model}.
+We shall denote this choice of preconditioner as $\bfL_0$, and note that $\bfL_0$ is the $(N+1)s\times (N+1)s$ identity matrix, hence so is its inverse.

 Another choice of preconditioner that was considered in \cite{fisher2017parallelization,gratton2018guaranteeing} is given by